Abigail0411/HR-DATA-ANALYSIS/README.md

 ### iii.
 Conclusion
 - Effective retention strategies should focus on aligning employee expectations and aspirations, Cloud Wares can create an environment where employees will feel valued and motivated to stay.

-## 2. Attrition count by Job roles and Job satisfaction
+## 2. Attrition count by Job Roles and Job Satisfaction
 ### i.
 Inferences
 - Satisfied and Very Satisfied: Most of the employees that left the company were satisfied with their job roles but still left the company.
 This may be due to the following; better opportunities for roles with greater growth potential, or when they receive attractive offers with higher incentives or changes in personal goals.
 - Dissatisfied and Very Dissatisfied: A total of 46 and68 employees were dissatisfied and very dissatisfied with their roles respectively.
 This may be due to lack of career growth, imbalance work life or inadequate compensation or incentives.